"Why Treaties Matter:

 “Why Treaties Matter: Self-Government in the Dakota and Ojibwe Nations” is a nationally recognized, award-winning, traveling exhibit made in partnership with the Minnesota Indian Affairs Council and the Smithsonian’s National Museum of the American Indian.

 The exhibit explores relationships between Dakota and Ojibwe Indian Nations and the U.S. government in this place we now call Minnesota.
 Learn, through a video presentation and 20 banners featuring text and images, how treaties affected the lands and lifeways of the indigenous peoples of this place, and why these binding agreements between nations still matter today.

 The “Why Treaties Matter” partners seek applications from potential host communities who will use the exhibit in two different ways: those who will develop public programming or resources to supplement the exhibit and those who will share the exhibit and its current resources with their community.

 Proposals due: We have no deadline for submissions.
-The exhibit is currently available for hosting July 1-Oct.
-31, 2019.
+The exhibit is currently available for hosting Now-Oct.
+31, 2020.

 2018-2019 Tour Sites

 July 27–Sept.
 2, 2018

 Red Lake Nation College

 Aug.
 27-Oct.
 14, 2018